ERROR23141/soc-playbook/notes/linux-commands.md

 - `cat ./-` – read a file that starts with `-`
 - `cat -- "--spaces in this filename--"` – read a file that starts with `--` and has spaces

+## Quick web server

+- `python3 -m http.server 8080` – start a simple HTTP server in the current directory on port 8080